risk-first/website/snippets/A-Pattern-Language.md

 - An appreciation of how risk underpins everything we do as developers, whether we want it to or not.
 - A framework for evaluating methodologies, tools and practices and choosing the right one for the task-at-hand.
-- A recontextualization of the software process as being an exercise in mitigating different kinds of risk.
+- A new way to look at the software development process: it's an exercise in managing different kinds of risk.
 - The tools to help you decide when a methodology or tool is _letting you down_, and the vocabulary to argue for when it's a good idea to deviate from it.

-This is not intended to be a rigorously scientific work: I don't believe it's possible to objectively analyze a field like software development in any meaningful, statistically significant way.
-(For one, things just change [too fast](Silver-Bullets).)
+This is not intended to be a rigorously scientific work: I don't believe it's possible to objectively analyze a field like software development in any meaningful, statistically significant way (things just change [too fast](Silver-Bullets)).

 > "I have this Pattern" - [Attributed to Ward Cunningham, _Have This Pattern, C2 Wiki_](http://c2.com/ppr/wiki/WikiPagesAboutWhatArePatterns/HaveThisPattern.html)

 Does that diminish it?
 If you have visited the [TVTropes](https://tvtropes.org) website, you'll know that it's a set of web-pages describing _common patterns_ of narrative, production, character design etc. to do with fiction.
-For example:

-> "Sometimes, at the end of a Dream Sequence or an All Just a Dream episode, after the character in question has woken up and demonstrated any [lesson] that the dream might have been communicating, there's some small hint that it wasn't a dream after all, even though it quite obviously was... right?. " - [Or Was It a Dream?, _TVTropes_](https://tvtropes.org/pmwiki/pmwiki.php/Main/OrWasItADream)
+> "Sometimes, at the end of a 'Dream Sequence' or an 'All Just a Dream' episode, after the character in question has woken up and demonstrated any '[lesson]' that the dream might have been communicating, there's some small hint that it wasn't a dream after all, even though it quite obviously was... right?. " - [Or Was It a Dream?, _TVTropes_](https://tvtropes.org/pmwiki/pmwiki.php/Main/OrWasItADream)

 Is it scientific?
 No.  Is it correct?
 Almost certainly.
 TVTropes is a set of _empirical patterns_ for how stories on TV and other media work.
 It's really useful, and a lot of fun.
 (Warning:  it's also incredibly addictive).